System of the Beast Slayer

 He used the creature’s ragged cry to slip behind the opposite alder, circling trees to delay, buying time for the Paralyzing Venom to take effect, or for the Dancing Star in his hand to flash—

-The Metamorph Spider skidded over the turf, its movements growing sharper and faster.
-For five seconds the two chased one another around the alder, then the spider leapt, defying gravity to climb the rough bark and scrawl claw marks as it climbed.
+The Metamorph Spider skidded over the turf, its movements growing sharper and five seconds the two chased one another around the alder, then the spider leapt, defying gravity to climb the rough bark and scrawl claw marks as it climbed.

 It hung above the fleeing shadow, eyes flaring, and then dropped.